GEODETIC MARKER RECOVERY

 Cooperative Charting . . .
 Using Our Skills to Help

 This is a public service whereby we contribute our time to do this work which is of great value to the agencies responsible for the upkeep and publishing of this valuable data.
 We utilize our knowledge of piloting, navigation, positioning, measuring and logical skills to contribute to these databases.
 The government allows us to deduct all of our Cooperative Charting expenses from our taxable income as a section 501(C)3 deduction.
-To see more about the United States Power Squadrons' Cooperative Charting Program CLICK HERE.
+To see more about the America's Boating Club Cooperative Charting program CLICK HERE.

 Specifically, we look for discrepancies in any of these nautical documents and verify physically the problems with of any features or characteristics shown.
 We also look for hazards to navigation that could endanger a mariner in the vicinity.
 We deliver our findings routinely to the agencies by preparing printed or computer submitted reports.
 When immediate action is required to correct a dangerous hazard we report by radio or telephone directly to the Coast Guard or responsible agency.

-Each year the Catawba Squadron arranges for a group of members to take boats to the SC, NC or GA coasts and spend several days cruising and correcting data on the Nautical Charts in our chosen area.
+Each year America's Boating Club of the Catawba arranges for a group of members to head to the SC, NC or GA coasts and spend several days cruising and correcting data on the Nautical Charts in our chosen area.
 We have been to Charleston, Hilton Head, Edisto Island, Georgetown, and Beaufort in SC and Southport, NC in recent years.
 A member can, at any time, do Cooperative Charting work.
-Contact the Squadron Cooperative Charting Chairman to get started.
+Contact the club Cooperative Charting Chairman to get started.

-The Catawba Squadron has ranked very high for our work both in District 27 and nationally over the years.
+America's Boating Club of the Catawba has ranked very high for our work both in District 27 and nationally over the years.
 In the year 2000, Catawba was 1ST in District 27 and 10TH nationally in Cooperative Charting, earning P/C Gene Stutz, SN, CoOp Charting Chairperson, an award at the 36th Annual Change of Watch.